 Problems with bad bites (malocclusion) and overcrowding of the teeth start at a young age as the child develops.
 Improper breathing, problems in the nose, mouth, and ears and thumb sucking can all create problems for the dental facial growth.
 Our Orthodontist evaluates a variety of different factors, including the correct positioning of the tongue, the airways, and the relationship between the lower and upper jaw to determine the best treatment method to allow the proper facial growth.
-She aligns the teeth and jaws to optimize structural alignment to allow for better breathing patterns, open up the nasal cavities, decrease allergies and sinus infections, correct speech problems and swallow patterns.
+She aligns the teeth and jaws to optimize structural alignment to allow for better breathing patterns, open up the nasal cavities, decrease allergies and sinus infections, correct speech problems and swallowing patterns.

 While minimizing destructive forces on the teeth, jaw joints, and spine, her treatment modalities can eliminate the chances of losing permanent teeth, minimize jaw and tooth pain, abscessed teeth, headaches, and back pain over the life of the patient.
 Functional orthopedics can help decrease the need for surgery, decrease the need for extractions, decrease time in braces, improve the facial profile and provide a very stable, finished result.
 During phase-one treatment, Our Orthodontist uses a variety of specialized functional appliance therapies, such as tongue thrust treatment, expansion appliances, advancement of the lower jaw appliance, and habit breaking appliances.